Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 Automattic-Owned WordPress Hosting — The WordPress.com Infrastructure

-Pressable managed WordPress dashboard showing Jetpack Security integration and Automattic infrastructure
+Pressable managed WordPress dashboard showing Jetpack Security integration on Automattic-owned infrastructure with Cloudflare CDN

 $25.00/mo